thulioph/hcss/README.md

 # HCSS

-> Hacker News Simple Scrappy
+> Hacker News Simple Scrapy

-This project is a study case of web scrappy, using [X-Ray](https://github.com/matthewmueller/x-ray) with Nodejs to get the latest information at [news.ycombinator](https://news.ycombinator.com).
+This project is a study case of web scrapy, using [X-Ray](https://github.com/matthewmueller/x-ray) with Nodejs to get the latest information at [news.ycombinator](https://news.ycombinator.com).

-You can see a live demo [here]().
+You can see a live demo [here](https://hcss.herokuapp.com/).

 ## Setup